fisheyehq/module-modal/README.md

 * Utilises Magento's [Modal jQuery widget](https://devdocs.magento.com/guides/v2.2/javascript-dev-guide/widgets/widget_modal.html)
 * Facilitates creation of modal components via layout XML which can be configured by passing arguments
 * Configuration options include: link text, modal title, modal type and more.
 [Click here](arguments.csv) a full list of arguments.
-* Content for modals is passed in as a child block in layout
+* Content for modals must be passed in as one or more child blocks using layout XML

 ## Compatibility

-* Magento Community Edition / Enterprise Edition 2.2.x
+* Magento Open Source / Commerce Edition 2.2.x
 * Supports Magento 2 Full Page Cache (including Varnish)

 ## Installation